nestybox/sysbox/README.md

 ***

 **NOTE: We are working on enabling Kubernetes to deploy pods with Sysbox (aka "Sysbox Pods").
-This way you can use K8s to orchestrate rootless "VM-like" containers, capable of running systemd, Docker, and even K8s itself.
+This way you can use K8s to orchestrate secure "VM-like" containers, capable of running systemd, Docker, and even K8s itself.
 If you are interested in this, there is a preview that you can try [here](https://github.com/nestybox/sysbox-pods-preview).**